 - Medications that suppress your immune system.
 If you've had an organ transplant and take medicines that control your immune system, you might have an increased risk of non-Hodgkin's lymphoma.

 - Infection with certain viruses and bacteria.
 Certain viral and bacterial infections appear to increase the risk of non-Hodgkin's lymphoma.
 Viruses linked to this type of cancer include HIV and Epstein-Barr infection.
 Bacteria linked to non-Hodgkin's lymphoma include the ulcer-causing Helicobacter pylori.

 - Chemicals.
 Certain chemicals, such as those used to kill insects and weeds, may increase your risk of developing non-Hodgkin's lymphoma.
 More research is needed to understand the possible link between pesticides and the development of non-Hodgkin's lymphoma.

 - Older age.
 Non-Hodgkin's lymphoma can occur at any age, but the risk increases with age.
 It's most common in people 60 or over.

 Your doctor will likely ask you about your personal and family medical history.
 He or she may then have you undergo tests and procedures used to diagnose non-Hodgkin's lymphoma, including:

-Imaging tests.
-Your doctor may recommend imaging tests to look for tumors in your body.
-Tests may include X-ray, CT, MRI and positron emission tomography (PET).
+- Imaging tests.
+Your doctor may recommend imaging tests to look for signs of lymphoma cells elsewhere in your body.
+Tests may include CT, MRI and positron emission tomography (PET).

 Other tests and procedures may be used depending on your situation.